luminovang/documentation/templates/response.md

 ## Introduction

 The `View Response` class simplifies the rendering of content within your application's controller methods or routing closures.
-Unlike the [template View](/templates/response.md) class, this class allows you to render content directly without additional processing, giving you complete control over the output.
+Unlike the [Template View](/templates/response.md) class, this class allows you to render content directly without additional processing, giving you complete control over the output.

 This is suitable to use in responding `APIs` content without an addition overhead in processing the contents.